gophergala/kasperbrett/README.md

 # Kasperbrett
-A dead simple dashboard creation software created in the course of the [Gopher Gala](http://gophergala.com/).
+A dead simple dashboard app created in the course of the [Gopher Gala](http://gophergala.com/).

+## Features

+* Persistent storage of all time series data
+* Pluggable data source architecture
+* Web-based UI with realtime updates

+## Limitations

+* Due to Gopher Gala's time limit there is currently only one data source implemented (URL Scraper).

+## Use Cases

+* Metrics and analytics for all kind of data accessible on the Web